 In 1895, the Grant Family would go into partnership (50%) with Pattison, Elder and Co, forming the Glenfarclas-Glenlivet Distillery Company.
 Glenfarclas used the funds provided by the new arrangement to rebuild the distillery.

 However, by 1898, the Pattison Brothers were spectacularly bankrupt, which put considerable strains on Glenfarclas for the next 15 years.
 This brush with bankruptcy has seen Glenfarclas rely on working capital, rather than borrowed money ever since.
-“We only make what we can afford, and we never borrow money to make it” states George S Grant (observe the middle initial to keep track of the Grants) in David Broom’s World Atlas of Whisky.
+“We only make what we can afford, and we never borrow money to make it” states George S Grant in David Broom’s World Atlas of Whisky.

 This philosophy has stood them in good stead.
 When for instance, the whisky market started to deteriorate in the 1960s, and Glenfarclas lost a major blending contract, George J Grant (1923-2002) decided to build up their assets and put more whisky in storage for own bottlings.

 Subsequently, Glenfarclas amassed a considerable volume of aged casks, which resulted in the release of the Family Casks Editions by John LS Grant in 2007.
-Glenfarclas released vintages from 1952 to 1994 to a gleeful market – 43 single cask single malts (4).
-Presently the range stretches back as far as 1954.
+Glenfarclas released vintages from 1952 to 1994 to a gleeful market – 43 single cask single malts (source).
+Presently the range available to purchase stretches back as far as 1954.

 Glenfarclas Distillery Images